w-pay/sdk-wpay-jvm/okhttp-gson/docs/MerchantApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     MerchantApi apiInstance = new MerchantApi(defaultClient);
-    String startTime = "startTime_example"; // String | If present, the date/time to limit transactions returned.
+    OffsetDateTime startTime = 2017-11-06T19:38:09.890+11:00; // OffsetDateTime | If present, the date/time to limit transactions returned.
 Transactions older than this time will not be returned
-    String endTime = "endTime_example"; // String | If present, the date/time to limit transactions returned.
+    OffsetDateTime endTime = 2017-11-06T19:38:09.890+11:00; // OffsetDateTime | If present, the date/time to limit transactions returned.
 Transactions newer than this time will not be returned
     Integer pageSize = 25; // Integer | The number of records to return for this page.
 Defaults to 25 if absent Integer page = 1; // Integer | The page of results to return with 1 indicating the first page.
 Defaults to 1 if absent try {